eduvpn/documentation/API.md

 MUST be `>=` the cached copy.
 It MUST NOT be possible to "rollback", so for the instances discovery the cached copy MUST be retained.

-The API discovery files do not currently have a signature and `seq` key, but MAY in the future.
+The API discovery files, i.e. `info.json` does not currently have a signature and `seq` key, but MAY in the future.

+The VPN configuration MUST NOT be cached and MUST be retrieved every time before a new connection is set up with the client.

 # Client Registration